Advance directives are written documents that serve several purposes:

 BHB supports the use of advance directives, provided they are consistent with professional standards of care, other BHB policies and the law, as an important component in open and honest communication between patients and the people who provide their healthcare.

-For more information about advance directives, contact your legal counsel.
+For more information about advance directives, contact your legal counsel or family doctor.